 Mango leaves dried in the shade should be sprayed and soaked in water 2-3 cups daily to stop the dye.

 Remedy for an ear injury

 Mango leaves, as per Ayurveda, is the best medicine for treating bad breath.
-Make a decoction of Mango leaves as per above and drink three times a day, and do the gargle with Mango Leaves decoction twice a day.
+Make a decoction of Mango leaves as per above, drink three times a day, and do the gargle with Mangoes Leave decoction twice daily.

 This study is based on market research, internet research, and consulting with our doctors.

 Before starting any of the above, please consult your doctor and start as per their guidelines.